Foreign Arrangements Scheme

 Refer to the Global Engagement Foreign Compliance website for full details of this step by step compliance process.

-Foreign engagement activities that are supported by central units at the University (e.g. Research Services or Innovation and Commercial Partners) will routinely be assessed for compliance.
+Foreign engagement activities that are supported by central units at the University (Research Services and Global Engagement) will routinely be assessed for compliance.
 Any compliance concerns can be directed to contacts in these business areas.

-In all cases, a final assessment and the formal notification via the DFAT portal is managed by Global Engagement and notification details recorded.
+A final assessment and the formal notification via the DFAT portal is managed by Global Engagement and ICS through Research Services as applicable, and notification details recorded.
 Each notification is issued with a unique ID number.

 Once lodged, each foreign arrangement will be issued a unique foreign arrangement number.
-Global Engagement will notify you of this number for your records.
+Global Engagement or ICS through Research Services (as applicable) will notify you of this number for your records.

 Any significant variations to an arrangement must be notified using the same process.
 This includes providing a notification that an arrangement has been extended or renewed.

-For further advice and assistance with FAS, including final assessment of an arrangement for notification, please contact Global Engagement or visit the Global Engagement Foreign Compliance website.
+For further advice and assistance with FAS, please visit the Foreign Compliance website.

 Further information